Koba Koindredi: Estoril

 On 8 August 2023, Valencia sent Koindredi on a season-long loan to Portuguese Primeira Liga side Estoril.
-Koba Koindredi played his last game in an Estoril shirt on Saturday, 27 January 2024, in the Portuguese League Cup final that Estoril lost on penalties against Sporting Braga.
-In that game, the French midfielder started and was substituted on the 59th minute.
+Koba Koindredi played his last game in an Estoril shirt on Saturday, 27 January 2024, in the Portuguese League Cup final that Estoril lost on penalties against Braga.
+In that game, Koindredi started and was substituted on the 59th minute.

 Sporting CP

 On 30 January 2024, Valencia announced that Koindredi had been transferred permanently to Estoril, for a reported fee of €3 million.
 On the following day, he signed a four-and-a-half-year contract with fellow Primeira Liga club Sporting CP, with his release clause being set at €60 million.
 The Lions paid a reported €4 million transfer fee.

 On 15 February 2024, Koindredi made his debut for Sporting CP, coming off the bench to replace Daniel Bragança in the final minutes of a 3–1 victory away at Young Boys, in the knockout round play-offs of the UEFA Europa League.